pns-isa-devops/projet-isa-devops-20-team-H-20/j2e/README.md

 To perform operations related to the artifactory by using `mvn` command. i.e:
  - `mvn install -s ..\settings.xml`
  - `mvn deploy -s ..\settings.xml`

+### Jenkins installation

+To install Jenkins you need docker.
+Run the following commands :

+`docker pull jenkins/jenkins`
+`docker run --name my-jenkins -p 8080:8080 -p 50000:50000 jenkins/jenkins`

+THen go to localhost:8080 (or ip if under docker toolbox).
+Enter the password given in the comand prompt